dangilman/pyHalo/README.rst

-A tool for rendering full mass distributions for gravitational lensing simulations.
+A tool for rendering full substructure mass distributions for gravitational lensing simulations.
 This package was used to generate subhalo and field halo populations for the following publications:

 https://ui.adsabs.harvard.edu/abs/2020MNRAS.491.6077G/abstract